 This presentation will provide a fresh, current, and realistic perspective on firearm intervention with insight from Tommy Brooks’ own former experiences within the Gang Unit.
-The amount of understanding and confidence officers will take away after the completion of the presentation will serve to be invaluable.
-This really is a rare opportunity to be a part of training that is unlike any other.
+The amount of understanding and confidence officers will take away after this presentation will serve to be invaluable.
+We welcome you to check the reviews from past attendees.
+This really is a rare opportunity to be a part of a presentation that is unlike any other.

 Tommy Brooks began his career in law enforcement after his honorable discharge from the United States Marine Corps (non-combat) in 1998.
 He started as a Transit cop and then became a member of the Boston Police Department.
 After working primarily in plain clothes units, Brooks joined the Boston Gang Unit as a detective and later, as a Sergeant.
 While in the gang unit, he worked making gang cases via informants, undercover work, search warrants, and other investigative means.
 He has also maintained a working role as an Academy Instructor for many academies throughout Massachusetts.

 During his career, he has had the opportunity to work with the best cops in the nation, and he has received the George L Hanna Award for Bravery from the Governor of Massachusetts, two Medals of Honor, and a Medal of Valor, and an Award of Merit from the Governor.
 He currently holds the rank of Lieutenant in the Boston Police Department.